sblunt/orbitize/paper/paper.md

 `orbitize!` is a package for Bayesian modeling of the orbital parameters of resolved binary objects from timeseries measurements.
 It was developed with the needs of the high-contrast imaging community in mind, and has since also become widely used in the binary star community.
-A generic `orbitize!` use case involves translating relative astrometric timeseries, combined with auxiliary data and timeseries, into a set of derived orbital posteriors.
+A generic `orbitize!` use case involves translating relative astrometric timeseries, optionally combined with radial velocity or astrometric timeseries, into a set of derived orbital posteriors.

 This paper is published alongside the release of `orbitize!` version 3.0, which has seen significant expansions in functionality and accessibility since the